The R.M.: Plot

-Jared Phelps returns home from his mission in Wyoming to find a world very different from the one he left two years previously.
+Jared Phelps returns home from his mission in Wyoming to find a world very different from the one he left only two years previously.

 This movie opens with a send-off at the airport full of family and friends of Elder Phelps.
 He serves a two-year mission in the Wyoming Evanston South Mission.
 The opening credits are shown by using instant photographs.
 They also show Elder Phelps going from a "greenie" (new missionary), to district leader, to zone leader and finally to an assistant to the mission president.

-Returning home, things do not go so well.
+Things do not go so well when he returns home.
 His parents thought that he was coming home the following month, so no one is there to meet him at the airport.
 He did not receive the letter that his family had moved, so he is surprised by the greeting of the new homeowner in the form of a karate kick while he is in the shower.
 (He later refers to this as being "Kung-fued by a naked ninja".)
 His bed is now occupied by a foreign exchange student from Tonga.
 When he is reunited with his parents, he discovers his mother is pregnant.
 Jared's girlfriend, who promised to wait for him to return, is getting married in two weeks.
 The jewelry store where he bought the ring will not take it back.
-And his former employer who promised to give him a job on his return has sold the business and started an Internet enterprise and the only job opening is to mine diamonds in South Africa.
+And his former employer who promised to give him a job on his return has sold the business and started an Internet enterprise, and the only job opening is to mine diamonds in South Africa.

 Things become worse from there.
-He is rejected from Brigham Young University (BYU).
+He is rejected by Brigham Young University (BYU).
 He quickly goes through a series of jobs and even considers selling knives.
-He develops a romantic relationship with Kelly, the daughter of H. Ronald Powers, a general authority who, to his embarrassment, he is unfamiliar with (despite the fact that he gave a "great talk" last October in general conference, to which everyone seems to refer).
-While Jared is on a date with Kelly, his mother goes into labor and has a boy.
-He also has boils and eventually is arrested due to the actions of a friend.
+He develops a romantic relationship with Kelly, the daughter of H. Ronald Powers, a general authority with whom, to his embarrassment, he is unfamiliar (despite the fact that he gave a "great talk" last October in general conference, to which everyone seems to refer).
+While Jared is on a date with Kelly, his mother goes into labor and delivers a son.
+He also develops boils, and he is eventually arrested because of a friend's actions.
 Because of the arrest, he is fired from his job and released from his church calling as elders quorum president.
-He has to seriously consider whether to lie and keep him and his friend out of jail, or to tell the truth and send himself and/or his friend to jail.
-In the end, he decides to tell the truth, and is ultimately cleared of all charges, but his friend must face some time in jail.
+He must seriously consider whether to lie and keep himself and his friend out of jail, or to tell the truth and send himself and/or his friend to jail.
+In the end, he decides to tell the truth, and is ultimately cleared of all charges, but his friend must face some jail time.

 Later, Jared gives a talk at church about how his mission blessed his life in ways he did not expect.
-He decides to take night classes and reapply for BYU in the fall.
+He decides to take night classes and reapply to BYU in the fall.
 After some time dating Kelly, the two are seen in a jewelry shop to exchange Jared's old ring for a new one, as they are now engaged.